-As the year starts my focus rests on one main theme.
+As the year starts my focus rests on on a new yearly theme – Simple.

 I sit in my home office here in Tokyo.
 A single column of bright morning sunshine throws a thick band of white across the desk and onto the floor.
 The light seems to carry with it the morning noises from outside.
 A tiny bird sings as it hops from branch to branch in the small tree in the courtyard.
 Beyond this, cars, trucks and a passing helicopter generate an industrious rumble that’s felt as much as it’s heard.